Create SCIM connectors for on-premises provisioning

 To use the SDK to create a connector, you need the following:

 - The SDK package.
-It is available in Okta on the Downloads page.
+It's available in Okta on the Downloads page.
 To obtain the package, sign in as an Administrator in Okta and go to Settings > Downloads.
-Click Download next to the Okta Provisioning Agent SDK in the Admin Downloads section.
+Click Download next to the Okta Provisioning Connector SDK in the Admin Downloads section.